One of the main things I talk to my clients about is their attitude to risk, after all, it’s an inherent part of

 Achieving this healthy relationship with risk is not a one-time thing – you will be in the market for the long-term after all.
 So it’s something that you’ll need to address every time there is movement in the market.

 Having a good financial adviser and ally who you can call on in times of concern can really help you maintain a balanced view of risk and prevent you from making emotionally charged decisions.

-This is an original article written by Max Keeling, Client Adviser and Head of Expat Division at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Max Keeling, Client Adviser and Head of Expat Division at Providend, Singapore’s Fee-only Wealth Advisory Firm.